One of QuickBooks Online’s key features is the ability to import data from various sources. This saves time and reduces errors in manual data entry.

 Here’s what the sample customer file looks like:

-You can delete all but the headers, add your own data, and save it with a new name.
-Then use that file to upload to QBO.
+You can delete all but the headers, add your own data, and save the file with a new name.
+Then, you can upload it to QBO.

 Let’s walk through the rest of the customer import.

-Once you select the file you’re importing you’ll next map the fields to fields within QBO.
-If you’re using the sample the header names will easily match.
+Once you select the file you’re importing, you’ll map the fields to fields within QBO.
+If you’re using the sample, the header names will easily match.

 The next screen lets you review the information being imported.

-I have a blog post on How to Import Invoices into QuickBooks Online as well if you’d like to see that process.
+I also have a blog post, How to Import Invoices into QuickBooks Online, if you’d like to see that process.

 ☕ If you found this helpful you can say “thanks” by buying me a coffee… https://www.buymeacoffee.com/gentlefrog